aliyun/terraform-provider-alibabacloudstack/website/docs/r/route_entry.html.markdown

     - `NatGateway`: Route the traffic destined for the destination CIDR block to an Nat Gateway.

 * `nexthop_id` - (ForceNew) The route entry's next hop.
 ECS instance ID or VPC router interface ID.
+* `name` - (Optional, ForceNew, Available in 1.55.1+) The name of the route entry.
+This name can have a string of 2 to 128 characters, must contain only alphanumeric characters or hyphens, such as "-",".","_", and must not begin or end with a hyphen, and must not begin with http:// or https://.

 ## Attributes Reference